 One may think that great comedy sequel never happen, but as we’ve illustrated, it occurs more frequently than you might think.
 Not all follow-ups will reach the soaring heights of what came before, but as long as a comedy makes us laugh, we have to give it points.

-Of course, our list is not meant to be all-inclusive, so be sure to list some of your favorite comedy sequels in the comments section below and let us know if you feel 22 Jump Street deserves to be ranked among these films.
+Of course, our list is not meant to be all-inclusive, so be sure to list some of your favorite comedy sequels in the comments section below and be sure to subscribe to our YouTube channel for more videos like this one.